-METERBACE Total Control of the Contr EXISTING LEXT MTCS COMMENTS/ RECOMMENDATIONS RATIONALE סלפן הנפונים efficiency will only be underfaken to a heritage building where it is demonstrated that retrofitting can be accomplished without compromising the heritage integrity of the building.
+The state of the s solar thermal. efficiency will only be undertaken to a fiertage building where it is demonstrated that retrofitting can be accomplished without compromising the heritage integrity of the building.
 See also previous comments (Comment 7) on Section 1.2 regarding adaptive reuse of heritage buildings.
-52 5.2 General Public Realm Policies Additional Considerations Page 19 5.2.22 The City shall encourage an integrated public art approach that tells a multi-purpose thematic story tying together the natural and cultural significance of the District, with its future vision.
+55. 5.2 General Public Realm Policies Additional Considerations Page 19 5.2.22 The City shall encourage an integrated public art approach that tells a multi-purpose thematic story tying together the natural and cultural significance of the District, with its future vision.
 Seize opportunities presented within the historic Reformatory Complex, trail network, parks and open space designations, and lookout points and vistas as potential public art locations.
 There is an opportunity for interpretation and commemoration of the site.
-Suggested wording in addition to the proposed provision.
-The cultural heritage landscape and visual relationships to built heritage resources shall be conserved and monitored to allow for meaningful interpretation.
-Interpretive signage, public art, way-finding strategies and other techniques may be considered.
+Suggested wording in addition to the proposed provision: The cultural heritage landscape and visual relationships to built heritage resources shall be conserved and monitored to allow for meaningful interpretation.
+Interpretive signage, pubblic art, way-finding strategies and other techniques may be considered.
 Please note that the former Reformatory Complex includes lands that are used by the Guelph Research Station, Cargill and municipal properties.
 Under the Standards & Guidelines, provision E.6. states that ministries and prescribed public bodies shall ensure that cultural heritage value or interest of a provincial heritage property is appropriately interpreted and presented to communicate its meaning and to enhance public understanding and enjoyment.
-An example from the London Psychlatric Hospital Secondary Plan (Policy 20.4.3.6. [iv]) states: d) The therapeutic landscape setting and its physical and visual relationships to the historic buildings shall be conserved and monitored to allow for meaningful interpretation of the cultural heritage resources.
-The following measures shall be taken to facilitate interpretation of the site: • The establishment of an interpretive centre to tell the story of the site and of mental health care in Canada.
-A possible location for such a use is the administrative wing of the Infirmary building; • The creation of an interpretive walk, which would tell the story of the site and explain the function of the therapeutic landscape as people move through it. • A prominent street within the property should be named after Dr. Richard Bucke (superintendent, 1877-1902), if possible; • Interpretive signage, public at, way finding strategies and other techniques may be מבו את פו בית.
+An example from the London Psychiatric Hospital Secondary Plan (Policy 20.4.3.6. [fw]) states: d) The therapeutic landscape setting and its physical and visual relationships to the historic buildings shall be conserved and monitored to allow for meaningful interpretation of the cultural heritage resources.
+The following measures shall be taken to facilitate interpretation of the site: • The establishment of an interpretation of the site: • The establishment of an interpretation for such a use is the administrative wing of the Infirmary building; • The creation of an interpretive walk, which would tell the story of the site and explain the function of the therapeutic landscape as people move through it. • A prominent street within the property should be named after Dr. Richard Bucke (superintendent, 1877-1902), if possible; • Interpretive signage, public art, way finding strategies and other techniques may be